Find Grad Schools

 • Chemical Test Engineer

-In 2016, there was an estimated number of 32,700 jobs in the United States for Chemical Engineer.
+There were about 32,700 jobs for Chemical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
-There will be an estimated 2,400 positions for Chemical Engineer per year.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 undefined